 The toolkit is meant for park managers, designers, advocates, and anyone who wishes to learn how technology can be incorporated into parks.
 The toolkit describes each technology, how it fits into a park setting, why a park manager may decide to use the technology, and challenges that managers may face when implementing it.
 The toolkit also provides specific examples to help readers understand the opportunities available and how technology has been or could be applied in park settings.
 While companies and organizations that build, sell, and/or deploy technological innovations are presented, we are not advocating for or against particular companies or products.
 We recommend investigating which and how many products are most appropriate for each park and community.
-This toolkit can be a good resource to use as the foundation of long-term land use planning or to implement one technology in one park.
+This toolkit can be a good resource to use as the foundation of longterm land use planning or to implement one technology in one park.
 To help park managers meet their specific goals, the toolkit ranks each technology based on Value Criteria (e.g., community fit, water conservation, etc.) presented in Chapter 3.
+This toolkit is meant to serve as a resource, and it cannot replace park designers and other professionals whose expertise is necessary to ensure the development of effective parks.
+As a design aid, this toolkit is a starting point for park managers, landscape professionals, local government, nonprofits, and interested community members to gain information on technological innovations and their potential benefits for parks.
+Additional research is necessary to ensure that the selection of technologies and their benefits fit appropriately within the context of specific parks, and that technologies can be adapted to the scope and needs of the community.